The Art of Strategic Deception: Roman Military Tactics and Countermeasures

 Roman army camps were legendary for their standardized, defensive layout.
 However, commanders often manipulated this construction to deceive enemy scouts and spies.
 A false camp could be built to mislead the enemy about the size and disposition of the Roman force, or to draw a hostile army into an unfavorable position.

-Construction of Decoy Camps
+Construction and Use of Decoy Camps

 One famous instance occurred during the Second Punic War (218–201 BC).
 The Roman general Fabius Maximus, facing Hannibal’s superior Carthaginian army, deliberately built a series of small, weak-looking camps near Hannibal’s winter quarters.
 The Carthaginians, believing the Romans were cowardly and disorganized, launched a premature attack.
 Fabius then sprang his trap, using his main force hidden behind a nearby hill to envelop the Carthaginian columns.
 This maneuver is often credited with saving Rome after the disaster at Cannae.